Geological CO2 storage assessment in emerging CCS regions: Review of sequestration potential, policy development, and socio-economic factors in Poland: Discussion

+Poland's geological diversity provides substantial CO\textsubscript{2} storage capacity that positions the country as both a domestic solution for decarbonization and a potential regional CCS hub.
+Poland's geographical position in Central Europe provides strategic advantages for CCS deployment, with major industrial centers distributed across distinct geological regions: Upper Silesia in the south (responsible for ~40\% of national emissions), the Warsaw-Łódź corridor in central Poland, Wielkopolska in the west-central region around Poznań, and the Pomeranian coast along the Baltic Sea.
+This distribution aligns with Poland's three major storage regions—the Polish Lowlands, Baltic Basin, and Carpathian Foredeep—enabling proximity-based storage solutions while offering access to international North Sea storage infrastructure via Baltic shipping routes.

-Geological carbon storage serves as both a technical necessity and a strategic asset to advance Poland's decarbonization goals.
-Poland’s geological landscape provides diverse formations suitable for large-scale CO\textsubscript{2} sequestration, primarily in deep saline aquifers and depleted hydrocarbon reservoirs.
-Unmineable coal beds and carbon mineralization in mafic and ultramafic rocks may also contribute, pending rigorous evaluation.
-The country’s primary CO\textsubscript{2} storage capacity is concentrated in three major geological regions (Figs. \ref{fig:F7_basins}-\ref{fig:F8_storage}: the Polish Lowlands, the Baltic Basin, and the Carpathian Foredeep \cite{tarkowski2010potencjalne,wojcicki2014assessment, Ringstad2023CCUSZEN}.
-These regions are characterized by sedimentary formations with favorable reservoir characteristics, and the presence of thick caprock layers composed of mudstone/shale or anhydrite \cite{tarkowski2011petrophysical}.
-Beyond mere categorization as outlined below, the choice of storage sites necessitates detailed geological characterization:
+{\textbf{Storage capacity and regional distribution.}} Poland's diverse geological landscape offers formations suitable for large-scale CO\textsubscript{2} sequestration, with total theoretical capacity (SRL 1-3) estimated at 8.9-15 Gt distributed across three major geological regions (Figs. \ref{fig:F7_basins}-\ref{fig:F8_storage}): the Polish Lowlands (encompassing the Warsaw-Łódź industrial corridor and Wielkopolska region), the Baltic Basin (offshore Pomeranian coast), and the Carpathian Foredeep (extending from Kraków eastward) \cite{tarkowski2010potencjalne,wojcicki2014assessment, Ringstad2023CCUSZEN}.
+These regions feature sedimentary formations with favorable reservoir characteristics and thick caprock layers of mudstone/shale or anhydrite \cite{tarkowski2011petrophysical}.